Should You Worry About a Weed Breathalyzer?

 While these symptoms do not necessarily dictate how high you are or where you fall on the high scale, they are good markers for a weed breathalyzer to indicate that you’re under the influence.

 The most common side effect of smoking or vaping marijuana is the annoying cottonmouth.
-Unsurprisingly, this feeling is described as having an extremely dry mouth or throat that can cause mild to moderate irritation depending on how much weed you’ve smoked.
+Unsurprisingly, this feeling is described as having an extremely dry mouth.
+As well as, the throat that can cause mild to moderate irritation depending on how much weed you’ve smoked.

 Generally speaking, the more cannabis consumed, the more extreme the case of cottonmouth will be.